 - Ensuite bathroom with hot water shower.

-- Air-conditioned room with antique four-poster queen-sized bed draped in soft mosquito netting
+- Air-conditioned room with antique four-poster queen-size bed draped in soft mosquito netting

 - Equipped with a single divan that could sleep a child